 What is THCA?

 Tetrahydrocannabinolic acid (THCA) is present in fresh cannabis is a precursor to THC.
 THCA becomes THC after a drying process.
-THCA does not have a psychoactive effect and has been shown to have potential anti-inflammatory, neuroprotective, anti-emetic and some anti-cancer effects.
+THCA does not have an intoxicating effect and has been shown to have potential anti-inflammatory, neuroprotective, anti-emetic and some anti-cancer effects.

 What Conditions Can Tetrahydrocannabinol Treat?